Opposition to LGBTQ rights: Islamic opposition

 Sodomy is regarded as criminal and forbidden in most Islamic countries, according to Sharia law, and officially carries the death penalty in Saudi Arabia, United Arab Emirates, Iran, Brunei, Mauritania, Nigeria, and Yemen.

 It carries the death penalty in Afghanistan under the Taliban.
 In Egypt, openly gay men have been prosecuted under general public morality laws.
 (Note: See: Cairo 52.)
-On the other hand, homosexuality has been legal in Turkey since 1858.

 In Saudi Arabia, the maximum punishment for homosexuality is public execution, but the government will use other punishments – e.g., fines, jail time, and flagellation – as alternatives, unless it feels that LGBTQ individuals are challenging state authority by engaging in LGBTQ social movements.
-Iran is perhaps the nation to execute the largest number of its citizens for homosexuality.
 Since the 1979 Islamic revolution in Iran, the Iranian government has executed more than 4,000 people charged with homosexual acts.
-Even though homosexuality is widespread amongst the Pashtun ethnic group in southern Afghanistan, after the fall of the Taliban, homosexuality went from a capital crime to one that is punished with fines, prison sentences, and vigilante violence.
+After the fall of the Taliban, homosexuality went from a capital crime to one that is punished with fines, prison sentences, and vigilante violence.

 Most international human rights organizations, such as Human Rights Watch and Amnesty International, condemn laws that make homosexual relations between consenting adults a crime.
 Muslim nations insist that such laws are necessary to preserve Islamic morality and virtue.
 Of the nations with a majority of Muslim inhabitants where homosexuality is criminalized, only Lebanon and Tunisia have organizations which are trying to get homosexuality legalized.